 This question comes back regularly among Blood Bowl coaches: “How important is creativity for a good coach?
 The more games I play, the more the situations feel similar and the more the solutions seem the same to me.
 Is creativity necessary or does repetition always prevail? “

-When a coach reaches a certain level of play, he starts to spend a lot less energy organizing his turn and his positioning.
+When a coach reaches the champion coaching level, he starts to spend a lot less energy organizing his turns and his positioning.
 These game aspects become more or less repetitive even if the best coaches will always find ways to improve them.
-However, he uses more energy to anticipate his opponent’s next move, to fine-tune his pitch control, to plan his remaining game turns, to understand what his opponent expects of him and especially to find a way to influence what his opposite counterpart will play next.
-That’s the “real” game and once a coach realizes that, a door opens in his mind.
+However, he uses more energy to anticipate his opponent’s next move, to fine-tune his pitch control, to plan his remaining game turns, to understand what his opponent expects of him and especially to find ways to influence what his counterpart will play next.
+That is the real game and once a coach realizes that, a door opens in his mind.
 This is the level from which a coach develops his own play style.
 This is where creativity makes a difference.

-I had a mentor who offered me game puzzles to solve.
+I had a mentor who gave me game puzzles to solve.
 He usually said something along the lines: “Look for solutions to this problem then come back to me when you think you’ve found them all.”
 Is there any creativity at Blood Bowl?
 If you think there are none, do this exercise with a better coach than you.
-Chances are you’ll be amazed at all the different ways he can solve problems using exactly the same tools as you!
+Chances are you will be amazed at all the different ways he can solve problems using exactly the same knowledge as you!